Graylog2/graylog-project-cli/README.md

 * Copy the downloaded binary to a directory in your `PATH` (i.e. `cp graylog-project.linux $HOME/bin/graylog-project`
 * See [graylog-project instructions](https://github.com/Graylog2/graylog-project/blob/master/README.md) on how to use it

+## Update

+The CLI tool provides a `self-update` command to download and install the latest version from GitHub Releases.

 ## Configuration

 The CLI uses a manifest file to determine which repositories it should be managing.
 These manifests can be found in the `manifests/` directory.
 When you run the `checkout` command, for example, the cli will checkout all the repos mentioned in the config at the versions specified.